 Waiting in the international zone of an airport for several hours may be the most uneventful part of a trip.
 A lot of people wonder whether they can go out and explore their layover city instead of waiting inside the terminal.

-The answer is often yes, but it depends on various factors that we are going to discuss here.
+So, can I leave the airport during a layover?
+The answer is often yes, but it depends on various factors.

 - Why Leave the Airport During a Layover?

-- 8 Things to Consider Before Planning to Leave the Airport on a Stopover
+- 8 Things to Consider Before Planning to Leave the Airport on a layover

 - The United States Is a Special Case

 - Final Thoughts